Skip to content

 iX front end BMW

 This is the fourth Dear BMW letter I’ve written since I started writing Motorhead Mama.
 The first one Dear BMW Design Team, was inspired by the hideous X6.
-Then because of little nuggets of brilliance like the m4, the new 8 series and the X3m, I overlooked monstrosities such as the X7, the X4, and the fact that you’re giving out m badges like twenty spots in the champagne room.
+Then, because of little nuggets of brilliance like the M4, the new 8 series, and the X3m, I overlooked monstrosities such as the X7, the X4, and the fact that you’re giving out M badges like twenty spots in the champagne room.
 But today you dropped this turd onto the Interweb:

 iX BMW side

-This is, my friends, is the iX.
+This is, my friends, the iX.
 They’re calling it the EV version of the X5, which it clearly is not.
 Because why?
 Because it’s fugly.

-Please note the size of kidney grilles on this 8 series.
+Please note the size of the kidney grilles on this 8 series.
 Remember when those little chrome morsels were like a dollop of caviar on a water cracker?
 Now they’re slapped on the front end like a slice of bologna on Wonder Bread.
 What blasphemy.
 The worst part?
 They know it.
 Look:

 iX front end BMW